SarahJune/sarahjune.github.io/_drafts/ideas.md

 6. advice to anyone starting out (squarespace, etc)

-7. collaboration with Rainier Watch

 8. On Weekly Planning

 9. On Calibrating

-10. On Giving
+10. On Giving / generosity

+11. Must-have apps / browswer plugins for designers (and why i don't use flux, etc) - contrast, whatfont, screencapture,